bparanj/crystal/programming/iac/docs/next/molecule.md

 ### Goss

 - **Purpose**: Goss is a quick and easy server validation tool.
 It's designed to validate a server's configuration: ensuring services are running, packages are installed, files exist with specific contents, and so on.
-- **Use Case**: It's particularly useful for "smoke testing" an environment, where you're quickly validating that the critical components are correctly installed and configured without diving into more detailed behavior tests.
+- **Use Case**: It's useful for "smoke testing" an environment, where you're quickly validating that the critical components are correctly installed and configured without diving into more detailed behavior tests.

 ### Molecule